sourcebroker/deployer-extended-typo3/README.md

 ## What does it do?

+This package provides deploy task for deploying TYPO3 CMS with deployer (deployer.org).
+It depends on:
-This package provides additional deployer tasks to support TYPO3 CMS.
-It depends on sourcebroker/deployer-extended package which provides some system independent tasks as database and media synchronistation and request bufferring during time of deploy to allow 100% zero time deployment.
+- sourcebroker/deployer-extended package which provides some system independent tasks as database and media synchronistation and request bufferring during time of deploy to allow 100% zero time deployment.

-This package provides a working deploy task so you can use it to deploy TYPO3 projects.
+- sourcebroker/deployer-extended-typo3-tasks which is wrapper for ext:typo3_console
+and TYPO3 commands

 ## Installation